Zero Gravitas

 Yoga doesn’t need to be fancy.
 It needs to work.

-There is so much yogic literature, content, advice, and “culture” out there, for want of a better word, that yoga can be daunting.
-As a newbie, I found it hard to feel at ease in a studio filled with lithe lycra-clad yoginis able to do the splits, while I could barely touch my knees.
-“Should I really be here?
-Is this for me?”
-I began asking myself, and nearly gave up at many points.
+There is so much yogic literature, content, advice, and culture out there, that it can be daunting.
+As a newbie, I found it hard to feel at ease in a studio filled with lithe lycra-clad yogins warming up in the splits, while I could barely touch my knees.
+There also seemed to be a miasma of yogic etiquette - shoes on/off, props, clothes, strange chants - and not a handrail in sight for the uninitiated.
+I would look around me in running clothes, painfully folded into my attempt at sitting cross-legged, and begin to question myself: “Who can I ask about any of this?
+Should I really be here?
+Is it for me?”
+In truth, I nearly gave up at many points.

-Enough seriousness, enough pushing, enough fighting, enough tension, enough strain, enough gravity and heaviness, and, if nothing else, plenty of play along the way.
+Enough seriousness, enough pushing, enough fighting, enough tension, enough strain, enough gravity and heaviness, and - if nothing else - plenty of play along the way.

 Zero Gravitas.
 This is my commitment to life.